Why Should You Own The Trade Desk?

 - 2005- Early “ad exchanges”

-- AdECN (founded by Jeff Green) was launched in 2004 and then bought by Microsoft (MSFT) just 3 years later at a price around $70 million
+- AdECN (founded by Jeff Green) was launched in 2004 and then bought by Microsoft (MSFT) just three years later at a price around $70 million

 - Mini-auctions that pair the ad networks and publishers for inventory needs

-- 2007- DSP’s
+- 2007- DSPs

 - Demand-side platforms that work with the ad networks to maximize their spend